jaimeusk/TinyOS-WSL/README.md

 ```

 5. **Once you are on Ubuntu, update and upgrade your distribution. `apt update` and `apt upgrade`.**
-> With root permissions (using root user or sudo)
+_With root permissions (Using root user or sudo)_

-6. **To run the usbipd on the ubuntu side, you have to install the following packages:**
+6. **To run the usbipd on the ubuntu side, you have to install the following packages.**

-> With root permissions
+_With root permissions_
 ```
 apt install linux-tools-generic hwdata
 ```

-> Run the next command
+> After this, run the next command
 ```
 update-alternatives --install /usr/local/bin/usbip usbip /usr/lib/linux-tools/*-generic/usbip 20
 ```

-7. Once you have this installed on your ubuntu while you still running it, go to a Windows Terminal with admin permissions and run `usbipd wsl list` to list the usb devices connected to your host machine.
+7. Once you have this installed on your Ubuntu, while you still running it, go to a **Windows Terminal** with admin permissions and run `usbipd wsl list` to list the usb devices connected to your host machine.

 8. Run the following command to attach the desired usb to the WSL instance.